A probabilistic framework for irreversible kinetics: Introduction

-Irreversible kinetics is inherently history-dependent.
-Even when the initial state of a body is known and the system is driven forward under prescribed loading, there may exist many admissible irreversible paths that are consistent with the same sequence of observable responses.
-This is particularly evident in metastable systems, where multiple energetically competing and yet incrementally admissible trajectories often coexist.
-Classical rate-type constitutive models, however, select a single such trajectory through deterministic evolution equations, implicitly assuming that the system always follows the lowest cost path.
-In doing so, they exclude the possibility that small environmental perturbations or underlying microstructural fluctuations may cause the system to explore alternative low-cost admissible paths, which can lead to variability in the observed response even when the initial state and the final macroscopic state are identical.
+Irreversible kinetics is inherently path or history-dependent.
+Even when the initial state of a body is known and the system is driven forward under prescribed loading, there may exist many admissible irreversible paths that are consistent with the same available observations (Figure \ref{fig:figure1}).
+This becomes particularly evident in metastable systems, where multiple energetically competing and yet incrementally admissible trajectories often coexist.

 The epistemic uncertainty becomes even more pronounced when the problem is inverted.
-Suppose instead that we are given only a final (or partially observed) inelastic state, possibly together with a small number of intermediate snapshots, but no knowledge of the initial state or the preceding irreversible evolution.
-In such a situation there exist, in principle, infinitely many admissible histories that could have produced the observed configuration, and one may want to sample or characterize this set of histories and identify, under appropriate physics priors, the most probable path taken by the system.
-This is fundamentally an inference problem over admissible histories.
-Classical constitutive modeling cannot address this problem; deterministic forward evolution laws require an initial condition and do not account for epistemic uncertainty, and therefore cannot reconstruct or rank possible past trajectories consistent with sparse or partial observations.
+Suppose instead that only the final state is given, possibly together with partial information of the initial state and without any knowledge of the preceding irreversible evolution (Figure \ref{fig:figure1}).
+In such a situation, many admissible histories may be compatible with the available observations.
+One may want to sample or characterize this set of histories and identify, under appropriate physics, the most probable histories.
+This is fundamentally an inference problem over entire admissible histories and lies outside the scope of classical deterministic constitutive modeling.

-In this work, we place both (i) forward irreversible evolution under competing admissible paths and (ii) the inference of unknown past histories with sparse observations, within a single probabilistic framework that respects the same boundary and incremental consistency conditions that govern classical evolution.
-We represent irreversible kinetics as inference over incrementally admissible histories, and we show that the familiar deterministic constitutive evolution laws emerge in the zero-uncertainty limit of this formulation.